14 cheap places to visit in Italy

 Spanish Quarter sign in Naples Italy

-Spanish Quarter sign in Naples Italy – cheap places to visit in Italy
+Spanish Quarter sign in Naples, one of several cheap places to visit in Italy

-One of the cheapest cities in Europe, Naples should be a name on every budget traveler’s list.
+One of the cheapest cities in Europe, Naples deserves a place on every budget traveler's list.

 Cheap places to stay in Naples